Guide to Legal Legislation when Renting a Property

 property demands a thorough knowledge of your obligations.
 As members of many professional bodies including ARLA and NALS.
 Cooke & Co will guide you through this potential minefield.

-We are also regularly updated by the National Landlords Association and are fully subscribed members of The Letting Centre Guide which is an industry standard for letting information which is regularly updated as the laws change.
+We are also regularly updated by the National Landlords Association and are fully subscribed members of The Letting Centre Guide which is an industry-standard for letting information that is regularly updated as the laws change.

 There are some very good reasons why landlords should check their properties are safe for tenants.
 Landlords should be aware of all the safety issues and the legal requirements surrounding the letting of property.
 Failure to abide by this legislation could result in a tenant becoming hurt or worse.
 Criminal proceedings could then follow which may involve jail time if a landlord is found guilty of neglecting their duty of care, as well as private compensation claims.